tharapathi/time-tracker/README.md

 ## Purpose

-This is a demo repo.
+This is a demo repo tharapathi.

 Time tracker